fajuchem/pragma-code/README.md

 ## Framework & languages
 This project uses
 * Golang 1.17
+* React 17.0.2

 ## Available scripts
 ### Run project

-From client directory:
+To run a project you need to install dependencies and build a frontend project from client directory:
 - `npm install` - Install dependencies
 - `npm run build` - Build the client application

-From server directory
+And run a server from server directory:
 - `go run main.go` - Start the server (http://localhost:4000)

+Or just run:
+- `./run.sh`